|

 Setup function always has a single parameter byref $menu.
 This parameter is an object of type MacroMenu.
 You can then use the MacroMenu_AddItem function to add menu items.
 A macro with this Setup function will have the following menu:

-Each menu item is associated with an argument that will be passed to Main function when user clicks on that menu item.
+The menu items added by MacroMenu_AddItem is displayed under the Presets section and each macro gets a Manage section to display common actions like Rename or Change Icon.
+Each menu item added in the Setup function is associated with an argument that will be passed to Main function when user clicks on that menu item.
 In this case if user clicks the first menu item, Main function for this macro will be called with the argument arg1.

 Performance Considerations